 Develop an optional pin design for distribution during the State President year.
 Pins are traditional, but purely optional as the cost is borne by the officer.

-Develop a pin design for a State President Coin, and coordinate with the Past State President’s Association to create the coin.
+Develop a pin design for a State President Coin and coordinate with the Past State President’s Association to create the coin.
 The Past State President’s Association will bear the cost of creating and selling the coin.

 Provide the State Secretary with information on hours, mileage, and money spent to attend meetings or events that are charitable in nature for the State Charity Records Book.